Articles on Legionella and Water Management Plans

 Facility operators that assume their insurance policy will cover costs associated with lawsuits related to Legionnaires’ disease may be in for a big surprise.
 The insurance company may refuse to pay for the legal defense, the verdict or settlement amount, and the...

-A Water Management Program is Not a Document, Policy, or Binder
+A Water Management Program is Not a Template, Policy, Document, or Binder

 Monitoring Building Water Quality to Reduce Risk and Stay in Legionella Compliance

 Matt Freije presents “Smart Monitoring of Premise Plumbing for Legionella Growth Conditions” at the 2022 Emerging Water Technologies Symposium.
-Monitoring domestic (potable) water for conditions conducive to Legionella growth has been recommended by the Centers for...
+Updated November 6, 2024 Monitoring domestic (potable) water for conditions conducive to Legionella growth has been...

 Stay Informed!